natemaia/dk/README.md

 #### Usage

-To start yaxwm you can add the following to your `~/.xinitrc`
+To start dk you can add the following to your `~/.xinitrc`
 ```
-exec yaxwm
+exec dk
 ```

-Optionally copy the example yaxwmrc and/or sxhkdrc to their
+Optionally copy the example dkrc and/or sxhkdrc to their respective locations
-respective locations
 ```
-mkdir -p ~/.config/sxhkd ~/.config/yaxwm
+mkdir -p ~/.config/sxhkd ~/.config/dk
-cp /usr/local/share/doc/yaxwm/sxhkdrc ~/.config/sxhkd/
+cp /usr/local/share/doc/dk/sxhkdrc ~/.config/sxhkd/
-cp /usr/local/share/doc/yaxwm/yaxwmrc ~/.config/yaxwm/
+cp /usr/local/share/doc/dk/dkrc ~/.config/dk/
-chmod +x ~/.config/yaxwm/yaxwmrc
+chmod +x ~/.config/dk/dkrc
 ```

 #### Configuration

-There are example `yaxwmrc` and `sxhkdrc` files in `doc/` or
+There are example `dkrc` and `sxhkdrc` files in `doc/` or
-`/usr/local/share/doc/yaxwm` after installation.
+`/usr/local/share/doc/dk` after installation.

-Yaxwm looks for a file in the following order
+dk looks for a file in the following order
 ```
-$YAXWMRC                        # user specified location, otherwise defined by the WM
+$DKRC                     # user specified location
-$XDG_CONFIG_HOME/yaxwm/yaxwmrc  # expected location on systems with xdg
-$HOME/.config/yaxwm/yaxwmrc     # fallback location when all else is lost
+$HOME/.config/dk/dkrc     # default location
 ```
 and to runs it, **it must be executable in order for this to happen**.

 Advanced changes and configuration like new layouts, callbacks, or new commands
-can be done by copying the default config header `yaxwm.def.h` to `yaxwm.h`,
+can be done by copying the default config header `config.def.h` to `config.h`,
 editing it and recompiling.
 This file isn't tracked by git so you can keep your
 configuration and avoid conflicts when pulling new updates.